Listening: distractions

 Listening Tip # 3 - don’t let them distract you

-(oh boy, they are good at that! :) )
+(oh boy, are they good at that! 🙂 )

 Of course, the accent you hear the most is British.
 Suggestion: when you are studying for IELTS, listen to as much British accent as you can.
 Where can you get it?
 I liked what BBC have - visit BBC site by clicking here.
 You can listen there to news (and read the transcript), learn the news vocabulary, learn the pronunciation, etc. Try it, you might like it.